AdobeDocs/control-panel.sv-SE/help/sftp/using/key-management.md

 Stegen för att generera en offentlig SSH-nyckel och lägga till den för att få åtkomst till SFTP-servern beskrivs nedan, samt rekommendationer om autentisering.

-När du har konfigurerat åtkomsten till servern måste du komma ihåg att **vitlista de IP-adresser** som kräver åtkomst till servern så att du kan ansluta till den.
+Once access to the server is set up, remember to **add the IP addresses that will require access to the server to the allow list** so that you can connect to it.
 For more on this, refer to [this section](../../instances-settings/using/ip-whitelisting-instance-access.md).

 >[!NOTE]
 >